google/flax/docs/design_notes/lift.md

 ⚠️ Advanced topic ⚠️

-This design note explains the underlying implementation of `flax.linen.transform` which enable JAX transformations inside `Module`.
+This design note explains the underlying implementation of `flax.linen.transform`, which enables JAX transformations inside `Module`.

 ## Introduction

 JAX uses a functional API meaning that it only guarantees correct behavior when using functions without side effects.
-Typically these side effects are the result of mutating an object that lives outside of the function.
+Typically, these side effects are the result of mutating an object that lives outside the function.

-The functional paradigm has some advantages like the ability to reason about state and stochasticity explicitly.
+The functional paradigm has some advantages like the ability to explicitly reason about state and stochasticity.
 The function output only changes when an input argument changes.
 Therefore, a function is guaranteed to behave deterministically.

-But pure functions offer another big advantage to JAX specifically: They enable functional transformations.
+But pure functions offer another big advantage to JAX: specifically, they enable functional transformations.
 For example `jax.vmap(f)` will vectorize a function `f`.
-Because `f` cannot have side-effects the vectorized/parallel version of `f` is well-defined.
+Because `f` cannot have side effects the vectorized/parallel version of `f` is well-defined.
 To see why we need this restriction, consider what happens if `f` would increment a counter or draw a random number.
 Would `f` draw the same or a different random number for each item in the vector?
 Would each item in the batch have its own counter or is the counter shared among the items?
 And in what order is the counter incremented if `f` is computed in parallel?